Wireshark & tshark

 matching and

-BPF
+BPF filtering

-against network packets and PCAP
+against network packets and PCAP files.

-analysis with tools supporting deep packets inspection (such as Wireshark
+analysis with tools supporting deep packets inspection (such as Wireshark).

 # -W Specifies an alternate manner for displaying output packets matching the expression.